delowarcse/artificial-lift-response-model/CODE_WALKTHROUGH.md

 ## Cell 25 — Written summary
 The markdown answers the 7 required questions (model, validation, performance, uncertainty, failure modes, recommendation rule, field readiness).
-Skim it once before the interview — it's your script.
 Key field-readiness asks to remember: **interventional/randomized data** (to get causal not associational effects), **more wells**, **coverage of the afterflow/close-time levers**, a **monitoring + recalibration loop**, **engineering-owned guardrails**, and a **human-in-the-loop** (this is one input, not an autonomous controller).

 ---

-## The 8 questions you're most likely to get — one-line answers
+## The 8 questions — one-line answers

 1. **Why linear over boosting?** Signal is low + near-linear; on group CV nothing beats it; parsimony generalizes and is auditable for a safety decision.